How to Take the Theory and Practical Exams and Get Your Spanish Driving Licence

-There are a number of Spanish driving schools available in different regions that can provide both theoretical and practical instruction in English.
+There are several Spanish driving schools available in different regions that can provide both theoretical and practical instruction in English.

 Unlike in the UK and other countries, all driving lessons in Spain have to be taken with an approved driving school or instructor.
 Taking lessons with friends and family members is not permitted.

-When ready, the school will arrange the practical test for you.
-On the day it's possible that you will be taking the test in the vehicle with other candidates present.
+When ready, the school will arrange a practical test for you.
+On the day you may be taking the test in the vehicle with other candidates present.

 You will also need to undertake a mechanical competency test in which your instructor will ask you to turn on headlights, indicators, A/C and possibly check fluid levels and tyre pressures.
 Additional requirements may be added to the practical test in the future such as correct usage of Sat Nav's/GPS.

-If you pass the practical test, you will receive a temporary license until your full license arrives in around two weeks or so.
-If like 73% of other first time drivers in Spain, you fail the test, you will need to retake the practical test.
+If you pass the practical test, you will receive a temporary licence until your full licence arrives in around two weeks or so.
+If like 73% of other first-time drivers in Spain, you fail the test, you will need to retake the practical test.

-Unfortunately, you will need to display a green L-plate (V-13) in the left hand-side of the rear window to inform other drivers that you are still a novice driver.
+Unfortunately, you will need to display a green L-plate (V-13) on the left-hand side of the rear window to inform other drivers that you are still a novice driver.
 This will need to be displayed for 12 months.

-If you have passed all that, congratulations, your good to go!
+If you have passed all that, congratulations, you're good to go!
 Happy driving!